Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 See how safe and policy-friendly messages can boost delivery and build trust.

 Official WhatsApp BSP: Wati is an approved WhatsApp API provider.
-All chats go through secure and compliant channels.
+All chats follow WhatsApp’s compliance and platform rules.

-GDPR compliant: Wati follows global data protection laws.
+GDPR-compliant: Wati complies with global data protection laws.

 Secure hosting: For Cloud API, Wati uses Meta’s infrastructure.